openvnf/kube-vxlan-controller/README.md

 To make a pod VXLAN enabled it should answer the following conditions:

 * have a "vxlan.travelping.com" label set to "true"
-* have a "vxlan.travelping.com/networks" annotation set to a list of networks
+* have a "vxlan.travelping.com/networks" annotation describing VXLAN networks
 * run a Kube VXLAN Controller Agent init container with the security context "NET_ADMIN" capability
 * run a Kube VXLAN Controller Agent sidecar container with the security context "NET_ADMIN" capability.

-A list of networks is a comma or new line separated values representing network name each.

 These conditions could be described in a single manifest: